Fun with the Patentsview Api

 query for an area in a less precise way.
 Say I'm interested in determining

 if the St. Louis area is some sort of patent hot bed.
-I could query specifically for St. Louis, MO but what if I wanted to include
+I already can query specifically for St. Louis, MO but what if I wanted to include

 East St. Louis, IL and every nearby hamlet?
 I'd have to know the geography